meghanstovall/monster_shop_1911/README.md

 ![](https://media.giphy.com/media/MDxmWzXsjVuPN5xzaH/giphy.gif)

 4. Admin User - a registered user who has "superuser" access to all areas of the application; user is logged in to perform their work!
+They are able to manipulate information that is restricted to others on the site.

 ![](https://media.giphy.com/media/hun5l0YNuYfrB7s5Ng/giphy.gif)